By: Andie Byron on April 23rd, 2021

 Once a truancy situation is referred to the court or CYS, steps for resolving the truancy will be determined by the agency handling the case.
 Because there are now legal consequences at stake, it’s crucial that you follow any and all directions provided to you by the agency.

 Avoiding Truancy is the Best Option

-Children with Special Needs can have difficulty at school when their needs aren't being met.
+Children with special needs can have difficulty at school when their needs aren't being met.
 Whether your student already has an IEP (Individualized Education Program) or you think they need one, if you believe their needs aren't being met, it's important to speak up.
 Contact your child's school if you want to request an evaluation for your child or feel their IEP isn't being followed appropriately.
-Like with bullying, don't be afraid to contact multiple staff members.
+As with bullying, don't be afraid to contact multiple staff members.
 If your school is unable to resolve the issue, check into the resources listed below for help.
-If you feel you must withdraw your child from school, make sure you have a plan in place to avoid truancy, whether that is Traditional Homeschooling, Cyber School, or a private school.
+If you feel you must withdraw your child from school, make sure you have a plan in place to avoid truancy, whether that is traditional homeschooling, cyber school, or a private school.